|Type of tour:||Self-guided|

 There are some single and triple cabins available.

 The terrain is flat and the cycle paths are mostly concrete or paved roads.
 The tour is ideal for cyclists in average physical condition.
+When a guest does not wish to cycle, he/she can skip the bike tour and relax on board while cruising to the next harbour.

 "We had a very enjoyable holiday on our Bike and Barge Tour.
 Our only complaint was the cold, rainy weather which was beyond anyone's control.